kamali-sina/meaningsearch/README.md

 By default, the meaning checker deems a line meaningful if it contains 30% meaningful content.
 You can use the 'threshold' flag to specify a different threshold for your meaning checker.
 In the following example, we specify a threshold of 80%:

     cat <somefile> | meaningsearch -t 0.8

+## Example

+Let's assume we have the following text file called test.txt:

+`txt
+asdasd a dasd ajnafan oas
+n00bz d0n'7 w1n!
+this is a normal line.
+da kadma akj ad
+`

+Running the following command on the said text file results in:

+`shell
+$ cat test.txt | meaningsearch -t 0.5
+n00bz d0n'7 w1n!
+this is a normal line.
+`